Category filter

 4. Go to Windows > Configurations > Deploy Custom Configuration and click on Configure.

-5. Click on Enable atomic execution to ensure that the policy is not partially applied.
+5. Click on Enable atomic execution to ensure the payloads within the policy is applied entirely.

-When this setting is enabled, all payloads within the policy will either be successfully applied together or fail as a unit.
-If a failure occurs, the policy will be marked as Failed in the Action History, with an information icon indicating the payload causing the error.
+Since multiple payloads can be configured within a single policy, enabling this setting ensures that all custom payloads configured within the policy will either be successfully applied together or fail as a unit.
+If failure of any payload occurs, the policy will be marked as Failed in the Action History, with an information icon indicating the payload causing the error.

-Action History message when “Enforce atomic execution” is enabled on policy.
+Action History message when “Enforce atomic execution” is enabled on custom configuration for Windows policy.

-When the setting is disabled, and if any failure occurs, the action will be marked as Success in the Action History with an information button mentioning the payload causing the error.
+When the setting is disabled, and if failure of any paylaod occurs, the action will be marked as Success in the Action History with the information mentioning the payload causing the error.
 Only the payload having the error will fail, rest of the payloads will be successfully applied.

-Action History message when “Enforce atomic execution” is disabled on policy.
+Action History message when “Enforce atomic execution” is disabled on custom configuration for Windows policy.

 6. Click on Add Payload to add custom payload and configure the settings below.